kiron1/proxydetox/doc/introduction.md

 # Introduction to Proxydetox

-A small proxy to relive the pain of some corporate proxies.
+A small proxy to relieve the pain of some corporate proxies.

 Proxydetox can act as an intermediate HTTP proxy for your local applications and actual HTTP proxy.
 Proxydtox will talk to the actual corporate HTTP proxies on